-“I was an average student throughout my schooling years.
+I was an average student in school.
 I would get the marks to reasonably pass the exams but nowhere among the top scorers in the class.
-But I was very passionate about doing really well in life!!!
+But I was very passionate about doing really well in life!

 When in college, I came across the big question – What do I do after B.Com?
-The usual options those days (2001) were – MBA or CA, CWA, or CS.
-I wasn’t great at math so CAT was ruled out.
+The usual options those days (2001) in India were – MBA or CA, CWA, or Company Secretary.

 Although I didn’t need the money for myself, around the same time my dad had just started a business and there was a lot of instability.
-As the eldest son, the pressure soon came to me and I realized that I had to step in, to support my family.
+I am the eldest son, the pressure soon came to me and I realized that I had to step in, to support my family.

 Being an American company, I knew that some of the international certifications like CISA or CIA could get me through the door.

-My boss said, do CISA as that was a niche area in IT Auditing which even many qualified CA’s take up additionally as it is a rigorous exam, with a good market standing and strong demand.
+I needed to do CISA as that was a niche area in IT Auditing which even many qualified CA’s take up additionally as it is a rigorous exam, with a good market standing and strong demand.

 Just 3 months to go for the exam, I enrolled in the course and toiled hard (after work) to prepare.
 I passed CISA in my 1st attempt and my boss kept up his promise to move me into the SOX Testing Team.